Markov-Andrey/Sweet-Castle/README.md

 # Frontend features
 1. Order style changes depending on the status
+2. Styling is done with Tailwind and Flowbite responsive components

 # Backend features
 1. Factories and seeds are used to fill the base